Shakira wants day in Spanish court, rejects plea deal

 The Hips Don't Lie (2006) singer was on the singing competition show between 2013 and 2014.

-Shakira's defence team argues she moved to Spain full time only in 2015 and has met all tax obligations.
+Shakira's defence team argued that she moved to Spain full time only in 2015 and has met all tax obligations.

-They say that until 2014, she earned most of her money from international tours, did not live more than six months a year in Spain and was therefore not resident under tax law.
+The lawyers said that until 2014, she earned most of her money from international tours, did not live more than six months a year in Spain and was therefore not a resident under the tax law.

 A Barcelona court in May dismissed an appeal from the singer to drop the charges.

-Shakira, who has sold over 60 million albums, separated from Pique, 35, in June.
+The star, who has sold more than 60 million albums, separated from Pique, 35, last month.
 The couple have two children.